csim/CSharpOrganizer/README.md

 ### Pattern Syntax

-The `.csharplyignore` file supports the same patterns as `.gitignore`:
+The `.csharplyignore` file supports the same globbing patterns as `.gitignore`:

 | Pattern | Description | Example |
 |---------|-------------|---------|